 Investing in penny stocks is similar to the process of buying stock in a massive company such as IBM or ExxonMobil.
 The difference is the share price is much lower and usually much more volatile, and often the company which the penny stock represents is much smaller, newer, or yet undiscovered by other investors.

-The Securities and Exchange Commission (SEC) defines penny stocks as stock shares that trade for $5 each or less.
+In the United States, penny stocks are defined as stock shares that trade for $5 each or less.

 They're generally thinly traded, meaning they are traded infrequently and it's difficult to accurately price them, which can also make them difficult to sell.